mathworks-ref-arch/matlab-production-server-on-aws/releases/R2025a/README.md

 1. Provide a name tag for the endpoint.
 1. Select **Type** as `AWS services`.
 1. In **Services**, select `com.amazonaws.<AWS Region>.<Endpoint Type>`.
     - The region should match your VPC region.
-For instance, if your region is US East 1 and you are creating an EC2 endpoint, select `com.amazonaws.us-east-1.ec2`.
+For instance, if your region is US-East (N. Virginia) and you are creating an EC2 endpoint, select `com.amazonaws.us-east-1.ec2`.
     -  If you're creating an EC2 endpoint, select `ec2` as the endpoint type.
-For example, if your region is US East 1 and you are creating an EC2 endpoint, select `com.amazonaws.us-east-1.ec2`.
+For example, if your region is Europe (Ireland) and you are creating an EC2 endpoint, select `com.amazonaws.eu-west-1.ec2`.
-    - If you're creating an Autoscaling endpoint, select 'autoscaling' as the endpoint type.
-For example, If your region is US East 2 and you are creating an autoscaling endpoint, select `com.amazonaws.us-east-2.autoscaling`.
+    - If you're creating an Autoscaling endpoint, select `autoscaling` as the endpoint type.
+For example, If your region is Europe (Ireland) and you are creating an Autoscaling endpoint, select `com.amazonaws.eu-west-1.autoscaling`.
 1. In **Network settings**, select the VPC you are using for deployment.
 1. Ensure that **Enable DNS** is checked to facilitate DNS resolution within the VPC.
 1. In **Subnets**, select the public subnet where the endpoint will be configured.